banner

 Syncing disks.

-If you see this, it means that the synchronization is successful.
+If it displays like this, it means the save synchronization was successful.

 Formatting#

-Change the partition format of sda3 to ext4.
-Enter mkfs.ext4 /dev/sda3 in the terminal.
+Change the partition format of sda3 to ext4 by entering mkfs.ext4 /dev/sda3 in the terminal.

-Change the partition format of sda4 to ext4.
-Enter mkfs.ext4 /dev/sda4 in the terminal.
+Change the partition format of sda4 to ext4 by entering mkfs.ext4 /dev/sda4 in the terminal.

-After pressing Enter, the following "done" will be displayed, indicating completion.
+After pressing Enter, the output below done indicates completion.

 root@CatWrt:~# mkfs.ext4 /dev/sda3